Gorbie8/Facial-Recogniton/README.md

 # Facial-Recogniton
-Facial recognition using the Open CV library
+Facial recognition using the Open CV library in Python 3

 ### Usage
 Run the Faces Train program with the people in the Faces folder.
 Then run the Face Detection program.
 The Program will draw a blue box around the deteced head and print the name of the detected id.